 The Shelter is always in need of help with cleaning and organizing.
 If you are equipped with organizational and cleaning skills and would like to donate your time, please contact us.

 Current projects include:

-- Cleaning and organizing our food pantry; sorting, organizing, and stocking shelves with donated food items, checking expiration dates, dusting shelves, making up food bags to give ourt during our food pantry hours, etc.
+- Cleaning and organizing our food pantry; sorting, organizing, and stocking shelves with donated food items, checking expiration dates, dusting shelves, and rotating freezer stocks.

 - Organizing donated clothing, personal care items and other donations as they come in.

 - Deep cleaning hard to reach surfaces in our kitchen, bathrooms, stairwells, closets, etc.

 Help the Shelter with property upkeep and maintenance